SamiraDesh/IndivNA/README.md

 ![alt text](https://github.com/SamiraDesh/IndTempNetAna/blob/main/IndivNtwrk_static.PNG)  |  ![alt text](https://github.com/SamiraDesh/IndTempNetAna/blob/main/IndivNtwrk_static2.png)

 Another important output of this function is `node_centrality`, which is the matrix of calculated centrality values.
-In the temporal network case, the statistics estimated are Betweenness, Closeness, InStrength, OutStrength, OutExpectedInfluence and InExpectedInfluence whereas in the case of a static network, given the non-directionality of edges, only Betweenness, Closeness, Strength and ExpectedInfluence will be estimated.
+In the temporal network case, the centralities estimated are Betweenness, Closeness, InStrength, OutStrength, OutExpectedInfluence and InExpectedInfluence whereas in the case of a static network, given the non-directionality of edges, only Betweenness, Closeness, Strength and ExpectedInfluence will be estimated.

 # IndivBootSplitting
-Evaluates the accuracy and stability of the estimated individual static or temporal network.
-This is accomplished through bootstrap data splitting inference by permutation test, discussed in our previous work (REF).
+(reference)Evaluates the accuracy and stability of the estimated individual static or temporal network.
+This is accomplished through bootstrap data splitting inference by permutation test.
 Inputs include:
  1. `data`, the testing/ inference portion of the original data set.
  3. `type`, the type of bootstrap procedure.
 This can either be `"nonparametric"` for testing the accuracy of estimated edges and centrality indices or `"casedropping"` for assessing the stability of the calculated centrality indices.
- 4. `sample_prob`, the vector of sampling proportion for casedropping bootstrap.
+ 4. `sample_prob`, a vector of sampling proportions for casedropping bootstrap.
  5. `nBoots` the number of bootstraps.

-Two outputs returned by this function that are of note -
+Outputs of note -
 1. `IsingResult_new`, the new IndivIsing model fitted on the inference data set.
 2. `bootResults`, a list containing the bootstraped networks.